Let's revisit a problem from the Arrays module. Remember "Two Sum"? Given an array of numbers, find two numbers that add up to a target.

 Use neither when:

-Using mutable objects as keys If you modify a key after inserting it, you can never look it up again.
+Using mutable objects as keys If you modify a key after inserting it into a hash map, you can never look it up again - its hash code has changed.
 Strings, numbers, and tuples are safe.
-Lists and objects are not.
+Lists and custom objects (without proper hash/equality implementations) are not.

-"O(1) lookup means it's always instant" O(1) is the average case.
-Worst case (hash collisions) degrades to O(n).
-With a good hash function this is extremely rare.
+"O(1) means it's always instant" O(1) is the average case.
+In the worst case (all keys collide), it degrades to O(n).
+With a good hash function, this is extremely rare, but it's worth knowing it exists.

 Double lookup anti-pattern

-if (map.ContainsKey(key)) return map[key] is TWO hash lookups.
-Use TryGetValue / get() with a default instead.
+if (map.ContainsKey(key)) return map[key] - this performs TWO hash lookups.
+Use TryGetValue / .get() with a default instead.